biostatLu/MAGIC/README.md

 SNP-level summary ststistics of two populations in terms of effect size and their standard error are required as inputs.

-r0 means the correlation between   and   for a set of SNPs that are not associated with the trait in neither population.
+r0 means the correlation between &beta;<sub>i</sub> and &beta;<sub>j</sub> for a set of SNPs that are not associated with the trait in neither population.
+In practice, following previous work, we calculate r0 via null SNPs of the trait in both populations with p values larger than 0.01 for each protein coding gene and employ the average across all the genes.

 # Example